bigdataprocessor/bigdataprocessor2/README.md

 only a subset of the full 16-bit range.
 Furthermore, choosing `max` => 255 and `min` => 0, can be sub-optimal if there are spurious pixels with very high values, making the `max` value very high, again leading to a low dynamic range for the relevant grey values in the 8-bit converted data.
-The below movie *(click below to play)* demonstrates interactive 8-bit conversion, where the user can interactively explore different mappings while browsing the entire data.
+The below movie *(click below to play)* demonstrates interactive 8-bit conversion, where the user can interactively playground different mappings while browsing the entire data.
 This is done lazily, i.e. the data on disk is not altered at this stage.

 [<img width="1000" alt="image" src="./docs/images/4.png">](https://drive.google.com/open?id=1jRZEepD1C8rM5t2gDi7tYnFh092vUztm)